Whipped, cushiony cream that calms dryness, restores the skin barrier, and leaves a healthy, dewy finish.

 Performance & Feel

 Its best performance point is the balance between richness and slip.
 One pump is usually enough for the face, and that controlled packaging matters because it is easy to overapply.
-When you get the amount right, the finish looks healthy and dewy.
-When you use too much, it can drift into shiny territory.
+When the amount is right, the finish looks healthy and dewy.
+When too much is used, it can drift into shiny territory.

 There is no strong scent, which is a plus in a product this expensive.
 It also layers well over hydrating serums.
-Under sunscreen and makeup, it can work, but the layer needs to stay thin and you need to give it a few minutes to settle.
-If you want a matte finish or quick makeup grip, this is probably not your best match.
+Under sunscreen and makeup, it can work, but the layer needs to stay thin and it needs a few minutes to settle.
+If a matte finish or quick makeup grip is the goal, this is probably not the best match.

 As for results, this is more of a comfort and barrier-support cream than a dramatic treatment product.
 Skin tends to look smoother and less dull when it is well moisturized, and Lala Retro does that well.
 It is not a miracle wrinkle cream, but it is very good at helping dry skin behave better.